davidhodge931/ggblanket/README.md

 ![](man/figures/README-unnamed-chunk-6-1.png)<!-- -->

-5.  provides prefixed arguments for scale, title and legend adjustment
+5.  {ggblanket} provides prefixed arguments for scale and title adjustment.

+This is designed to work with the Rstudio autocomplete to help you find the adjustment you need.

 ``` r
 penguins %>%